marein/php-nchan-client/README.md

 ## Extend with another HTTP Client library

 Sometimes, the shipped client is not enough and you want to use features from other libraries like guzzle.
 You can change the http client easily because of the \Marein\Nchan\Http\Client interface.
-I created a guzzle adapter for those who want to use guzzle.
+I've created a guzzle adapter for those who want to use guzzle.
 This is also a good example to look at, if you want to use another library.
 The guzzle adapter lives at [marein/php-nchan-client-guzzle-adapter](https://github.com/marein/php-nchan-client-guzzle-adapter).